nathan-lbt/running-tools/README.md

 # Running Tools

-## Description
+## Features

-Tools For Running provides several typed functions that will help you convert a speed into pace, convert miles to kilometers, etc.
+Running Tools provides several typed functions that can be useful for running.

+### Conversions

+#### Distance

+Running Tools provides the following distance conversions:

+- meters to kilometers
+- meters to miles
+- kilometers to meters
+- kilometers to miles
+- miles to kilometers
+- miles to meters

+#### Speed to pace

+Running Tools provides a speed to pace converter.

+#### Pace to speed

+Running Tools provides a pace to speed converter.

+#### Maximum heart rate

+Running Tools provides three different functions to calculate maximum heart rate:

+- Gellish and Al. formula
+- Gellish and Coll. formula
+- Haskell and Fox formula.

+#### Heart rate zones

+Running tools provides two functions to calculate heart rate zones:

+- Karvonen method
+- Maximum heart rate method
+  Zone ranges are the following for the two functions: [50%-60%], [60%-70%], [70%-80%], [80%-90%], [90%-100%].

-### Installation
+## Installation

-npm install tools-for-running
+npm install running-tools

-### Contributors
+## Contributors

 Contributors are more than welcomed.